Different types of voles exhibit different signs.

 Below Ground Foraging Vole Types have a network of tunnels underground and under the mulch, and they damage plants from below the ground.
 They are rarely seen above ground and only have a few burrow openings.
 Below ground foraging voles such as the pine vole like to make tunnels or runs along house foundations, stone walls, and among perennials and groundcovers.
 Look for their presence by locating their circular burrow entrances not more than 1" -1 ½" in size and by lifting mulch to reveal long narrow trenches or runways that are serpentine and wind around obstructions.
 Their tunnel system makes the soil feel soft and spongy under foot.
 Many times moles are blamed for this damage because voles can use mole tunnels to reach plant roots and bulbs.

-If you have the signs of voles, then follow the 4 Steps of Vole Control
+If you have the signs of voles, then follow the 4 Steps to Vole Control

 beginning here with Step 1 - Learn About Voles